Tree Photography: What To Know & How To Nail It (2024)

 As for the weather, they say there is no such thing as bad weather — only bad clothing.
 Don’t be afraid to venture forth in the rain, fog, snow, or mist.
 What sort of story does the tree tell when its uppermost branches seem to disappear as they reach for the heavens?
 How do the colors of the fallen leaves change in their vibrancy following heavy rainfall?
 What do the falling leaves in a downpour look like?
 How does the tree buckle under the weight of a recent ice storm, compared to how straight they stand during a summer day?

 These weather variables will give your photographs special nuances and help them stand out from the crowd.
-Of course, in any inclement weather, we need first to protect ourselves and our gear, so be sure to don waterproof clothing and bring a waterproof case or covering for your camera.
-No photo is worth compromising your safety, so if the weather is taking a turn towards the extreme, head inside!
+Of course, in any inclement weather, you need to protect yourself and your gear, so be sure to don waterproof clothing and bring a waterproof case or covering for your camera.
+No photo is worth compromising your safety, so if the weather is taking a turn toward the extreme, head inside!

 Spend time in one location